Back to projects

 Open full page

-The old TMAP was a C++ monolith.
-It worked, but it was hard to read, hard to extend, and the LSH neighbor search was showing its age.
+The old TMAP worked, but it was a C++ monolith with an aging neighbor-search layer.
 TMAP 2.0 is a clean Python + Numba codebase with a scikit-learn style API and a pluggable index layer.
-You can use USearch HNSW for cosine, Euclidean, or binary Jaccard, fall back to a Numba MinHash + LSH-Forest if you need to match the old behaviour, or feed in your own kNN graph from MMseqs2, Foldseek, or BLAST.
+You can use USearch HNSW for cosine, Euclidean, or binary Jaccard, fall back to a Numba MinHash + LSH-Forest if you need the old behavior, or feed in your own kNN graph from MMseqs2, Foldseek, or BLAST.

 Recall@20 went from 49% with the old LSH path to about 99% with USearch on a 1M-point benchmark at d=128.
 The Numba MinHash route is still there for parity and runs 2 to 3 times faster than the original C++.
 Memory use is lower across the board.